2025 Favrskov municipal election

+from Conservatives, would secure re-election.

 Background

 Following the 2021 election, Lars Storgaard from Conservatives became mayor for his first term.
-Denmark Democrats, who will stand for the first time at local elections, has already offered their support for him having a second term.
+Denmark Democrats, who stood for the first time at local elections, declared their support for him having a second term, prior the election.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Favrskov Municipality had 25 seats in 2025.